Paradise Point - Hollywell

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Paradise Point - Hollywell has 26 active public transport stops, all of which are bus stops.
 These stops are served by three different routes that together facilitate 1,251 weekly passenger trips.
-The accessibility of these transport services is considered good, with residents on average located 372 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents living an average of 372 meters from the nearest stop.
+Most residents commute outside Paradise Point - Hollywell, primarily using cars (94%).
+On average, there are 1.5 vehicles per dwelling in the area.
+According to the 2021 Census, 21.3% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport